BytePane

 What is TypeScript used for?

 TypeScript is primarily used for large-scale web applications, typed javascript.
-It was created by Microsoft in 2012 and follows the multi-paradigm paradigm.
+It was created by Microsoft in 2012.
+It follows the multi-paradigm paradigm.

 Is TypeScript hard to learn?